 We all know it.
 After an event we suddenly get contact requests at LinkedIn and we’re not sure who that is anymore.
 If your profile is set to “private”, it could be that an attacker tries to get your information with a sockpuppet.
 How can you make a first step to check if it is a real or a fake account?

 Very simple: Download the profile photo and do a reverse Google Image, Yandex or TinEye search.
 If the image appears frequently now, it is probably a stock photo, which was simply used to create the fake account.
-A challenge for this form of recognition will surely increase with the further development of AI, as we explained in this blogpost.
+A challenge for this form of recognition will surely increase with the further development of AI.